September 08, 2021

 Only a decade ago, it was incredibly difficult for healthcare providers to exchange patient information in this way.
 Even five or six years ago, providers struggled with interoperability between various systems.
 Today, however, rural healthcare providers can leverage the same tools available to the world’s largest healthcare systems, making nearly real-time clinical data available to both their physicians and their patients.

-Dennis Morley is director of strategic healthcare sales with CDW.
+Dennis Morley - director of strategic healthcare sales with CDW.

 Chris Popielski - a senior sales manager with CDW Healthcare.